temcom/hifi-buildscripts/README.md

 # hifi-buildscripts

+# Hopelessly outdated, likely useless and only left up for its possible historical use.
+Will not be updated or further commented upon.
+In other words -- this was last useful almost a year ago and hasn't been touched since.

 Build scripts for various Linux distributions - no support given.

 If you wish to reference my work on your blog/wiki/whatever do **not** copy my scripts, reference back to here and credit me for these works.